 Step 2: Upload Tracks

 Click on the green “+Add Files” button.
 Choose the tracks from your computer in the window that opens.
 Alternatively, you can also drag and drop files from your hard drive into this window.
 If you intend to upload tracks in bulk, we recommend doing so in smaller groups of similar content types, such as by artist or genre.
-Uploading promos and Station ID tracks separately will make for easier labelling.
+Uploading promos and Station ID tracks separately will make for easier labeling.

 Cancel the upload at any time by clicking on the yellow “Cancel Upload” button.